The Singleton

 "Routing instability.
 Every two hundred steps the load balancer collapses to one expert and the model goes up in flames.
 Hari has a paper on it.
 Hari has been writing the *same* paper on it for eighteen months."

-Jeff was not really hearing this.
-Marcus was confirming what Jeff already knew: the team had tried every published sub-quadratic attention variant and none of them was ten percent of a point off shippable.
-Friday was a soft deadline; Monday was the hard one.
-Meridian's flagship model — the model that ran the Afterlife neural engine, the ad-network biometrics, the Concierge-tier assistants — was a transformer, and transformers ate compute in proportion to the *square* of the input length.
-Forty thousand tokens of context: 1.6 billion attention scores per layer.
-Sixty layers.
-Ninety-six billion scores.
-Per query.
-Multiplied by every query Meridian handled in a second.
+Jeff filed it.
+He didn't say it out loud.
+He was confirming what he already knew: the team had tried every published sub-quadratic variant and none was ten percent of a point off shippable.
+Friday was soft; Monday was hard.
+Meridian's flagship model — the one that ran the Afterlife neural engine, the ad-network biometrics, the Concierge-tier assistants — was a transformer, and transformers ate compute in proportion to the *square* of the input length.
 The cost of the quadratic was being paid every microsecond, in dollars and joules, in cooling water and cooling-tower steam, and in cooling-center wristbands the Allocator had not allocated.
 The bill was civilizational.

 "Already tried.
 Heads don't carry it cleanly."